 On previous pages I introduced Android Chinese features, and offered a quick survey of free Chinese input method editors (IMEs) for Android.
 Now that they've installed themselves, you may be wondering how to switch between input methods for English, Chinese and other languages, and where to find their settings.
-I've never owned a 3.x Honeycomb device, but here are instructions for 2.x and 4.x Android tablets and phones.
+I've never owned a 3.x Honeycomb device, but here are instructions for 2.x through the most recent Android tablets and phones.

 In the menu, select "Choose input method".

 Then select an input method from the list.

 You can also long-press on the globe key next to the spacebar to get the "Choose input method" list.
 That globe key is optional for the main Google keyboard, via Settings > Language and input (or whatever your manufacturer calls that) > Multiliingual Options.

 You can also do a normal quick press on that same globe key to move to the next active keyboard, but until Android 5 few other keyboards worked the same way.
 For example, once in the Google Pinyin keyboard you'd need to long-press to bring up the whole list again.

 If an input method you've installed is not there, select "Set up input methods" at the bottom (or leave the app you're in and open "Settings", then look for "Language and input" or whatever that item is called on your device).
 Make sure each input method you want to use is selected with a check mark.

 If you don't have any Chinese input methods, see my introduction to Android Chinese support.